ghamzak/agentic_marketing/setup.md

 ## 8. Using the UI
 - Enter region, sector, and number of results.
 - Click "Run Scraper" to test the agent and save results to the database.
+- Lead scoring results are saved to the database and displayed in the UI.
+- The UI and agent code are fully synchronous and robust for Streamlit.

 ## 9. Scraping & Data Collection